-Fellows are expected to participate in The Baldy Center events, but otherwise have no obligations beyond vigorously pursuing their research.
-Fellows receive standard university research privileges (access to university libraries, high-speed Internet, office space, computer equipment, phone, etc.), and are encouraged to develop collaborative research projects with University at Buffalo faculty members where appropriate.
+Fellows are expected to participate regularly in Baldy Center events, but otherwise have no obligations beyond vigorously pursuing their research.
+Fellows receive standard university research privileges (access to university libraries, high-speed Internet, office space, computer equipment, phone, website space, working paper series, etc.), and are encouraged to develop collaborative research projects with faculty members where appropriate.

-Mid-Career and Senior Fellowships are awarded to established scholars who wish to work at The Baldy Center, typically during a funded sabbatical or research leave.
-Awardees will receive a living expense allowance of $1,800 per month during the period of their residence as well as limited relocation assistance.
-Senior Fellows typically spend one semester in residence, but other terms are possible.
-The mid-career and senior fellowships application window is expected to open in Fall 2021, pending pandemic conditions.
+Mid-career and Senior Fellowships are available for established scholars who wish to work at The Baldy Center, typically during a funded sabbatical or research leave.
+Awardees will receive a living expense allowance of $2,000 per month during the period of their residence as well as limited relocation assistance.
+Senior and Mid-career Fellows typically spend one semester in residence, but other terms are possible.
+Information on current and past Baldy Senior Fellows is here.

 The Baldy Center